-- \Rightarrow A list of Eligible Housing Associations - \Rightarrow Amounts allocated and amounts on-lent. - \Rightarrow A statement of amounts allocated but not yet drawn down and of any funds held by THFC pending drawdown. - Social benefits: The indicators selected by the Issuer to report on the social benefits are clear, relevant and exhaustive.
-The Social Bond Report will include a qualitative section, with example case studies of the borrowers whose loans were financed under the Social Bond Framework.
+- \Rightarrow A list of Eligible Housing Associations - \Rightarrow Amounts allocated and amounts on-lent. - \Rightarrow A statement of amounts allocated but not yet drawn down and of any funds held by THFC pending drawdown. - \Rightarrow Amounts/share lent to green projects per borrower. - Environmental and Social benefits: The indicators selected by the Issuer to report on the environmental and social benefits are clear and relevant.
+The Sustainable Bond Report will include a qualitative section, with example case studies of the borrowers whose loans were financed under the Social Bond Framework.